Discover Ollantaytambo: Inca History, Culture & Top Attractions

 Beyond the village are several more ruins en route to Ampares, from where you can either walk back to Urubamba, go by road back to Cusco, or head down towards Quillabamba.
 It’s at least a two-day walk one way, and you’ll need camping equipment and food as there are no facilities on the route.

-The local Museo CATCCO (T204024) also has information on what they promote as the Ancestral Routes of Ollantaytambo.
-This adventure consists of a list of walking circuits that link essential points relating to the area’s archaeology or history.
+The local Museo CATCCO (T204024) also has information on the Ancestral Routes of Ollantaytambo, as they promote it.
+This adventure consists of a list of walking circuits linking essential points related to the area’s archaeology or history.

-Much less walked but equally breathtaking is Ausangate, another sacred snow-covered peak (with a convenient looping trail) dominating the southern horizon on a clear day from Cusco.
+Much less walked but equally breathtaking is Ausangate, another sacred, snow-covered peak (with a convenient looping trail) dominating the southern horizon from Cusco on a clear day.